robhrt7/MCSS/en/index.md

 * links colors
 * low-level OOCSS - two properties for CSS class (.font-size_XL, .margin-t_L)
-* global modificators
+* global modifiers

 Layer can be nonexistent in some cases of methodology usage, but in big projects, this layer allows to solve the duplicate styling issue and to describe rare, non-project conditions, going 'DRY'.

 ### Rules
 Third layer styles should be organized in a way to keep layout safe when styles are being discarded.
 Losses should be minor e.g. colors, paddings, etc.

-It is allowed to use some of OOCSS classes, two classes for block maximum, for rare, non-project situations:
+It is allowed to use some of simple OOCSS classes, two classes for block maximum, for rare, non-project situations:

 {% highlight html %}
 <div class="font-size_XL margin-t_L color_red"></div>
 {% endhighlight %}

-**Cosmetic layer styles cannot be modified with cascade of other styles, except for context.**
+**Cosmetic layer styles cannot be modified with cascade from other layers, except the context selectors.**

-Cosmetic styles are applied at the end of CSS, also it is not allowed to use **!important**.
+Cosmetic styles are applied at the end of CSS.
+It is not recommended to use **!important**.

 ### Advantages
-Styles have no major effect portal layout, however dealing with duplicate code issue and eliminating the need to produce small project- and base modules.
+Styles doesn't have major effect to website layout, however helps dealing with duplicate code issue and eliminating the need to produce small project and base modules.

-Project selectors allow to quickly dealing with rare situations, when we need to apply a couple of properties for non-project module.
+Simple selectors allow to quickly deal with rare situations, when we need to apply a couple of properties for non-project module.

 <a id="context"></a>
 ## Context